BostjanBozic/exoscale-cookbooks/glusterfs/README.md

 GlusterFS cluster can be deployed using `playbooks/deploy.yml` playbook.
 This can be invoked using `Make`:
 * `make configure` to configure GlusterFS cluster

-In case playbook fails at step `Set up GlusterFS volume`, just run playbook again.
+In case playbook fails at step `Set up GlusterFS volume`, just run playbook again (this can occur if single replica pool).

 Now your cluster is ready to use.